 Fix 1: Unhide NVIDIA Control Panel on Windows PC

-- Type in Control Panel in the search box on your taskbar and click the best match result to open it.
+- Type in the Control Panel in the search box on your taskbar and click the best match result to open it

 - Scroll down and select the NVIDIA Control Panel option.